Alialshemy/iti_kubernate-lab5/README.md

 # iti_kubernate-lab5
-1- Create a namespace haproxy-controller-devops.
+1- Create a namespace haproxy-controller-devops.</br>
-2- Create a ServiceAccount haproxy-service-account-devops under the same namespace.
+2- Create a ServiceAccount haproxy-service-account-devops under the same namespace.</br>
-3- Create a ClusterRole which should be named as haproxy-cluster-role-devops, to grant permissions "get", "list", "watch", "create", "patch", "update" to "Configmaps",”secrets”,"endpoints","nodes","pods","services", "namespaces","events","serviceaccounts".
+3- Create a ClusterRole which should be named as haproxy-cluster-role-devops, to grant</br>
+permissions "get", "list", "watch", "create", "patch", "update" to "Configmaps",”secrets”,"endpoints","nodes","pods","services", "namespaces","events","serviceaccounts".</br>
 4- Create a ClusterRoleBinding which should be named as haproxy-cluster-role-binding-devops under the same namespace.
-Define roleRef apiGroup should be rbac.authorization.k8s.io, kind should be ClusterRole, name should be haproxy-cluster-role-devops and subjects kind should be ServiceAccount, name should be haproxy-service-account-devops and namespace should be haproxy-controller-devops.
+Define roleRef apiGroup should be rbac.authorization.k8s.io, kind should be ClusterRole, name should be haproxy-cluster-role-devops and subjects kind should be ServiceAccount, name should be haproxy-service-account-devops and namespace should be haproxy-controller-devops.</br>
 5- Create a backend deployment which should be named as backend-deployment-devops under the same namespace, labels run should be ingress-default-backend under metadata.
 Configure spec as replica should be 1, selector's matchLabels run should be ingress-default-backend.
 Template's labels run under metadata should be ingress-default-backend.
-The container should named as backend-container-devops, use image gcr.io/google_containers/defaultbackend:1.0 ( use exact name of image as mentioned ) and its containerPort should be 8080.
+The container should named as backend-container-devops, use image gcr.io/google_containers/defaultbackend:1.0 ( use exact name of image as mentioned ) and its containerPort should be 8080.</br>
 6- Create a service for backend which should be named as service-backend-devops under the same namespace, labels run should be ingress-default-backend.
-Configure spec as selector's run should be ingress-default-backend, port should be named as port-backend, protocol should be TCP, port should be 8080 and targetPort should be 8080.
+Configure spec as selector's run should be ingress-default-backend, port should be named as port-backend, protocol should be TCP, port should be 8080 and targetPort should be 8080.</br>
 7- Create a deployment for frontend which should be named haproxy-ingress-devops under the same namespace.
 Configure spec as replica should be 1, selector's matchLabels should be haproxy-ingress, template's labels run should be haproxy-ingress under